mvnicosia/gamebook/default_books/Your_Father_The_Hero.md

 ### The Beast
 -------------

 It is huge, bigger than you would have imagined.
-Black and hairless, the monstrous being must stand thirty feet tall, heavily muscled.
-Monstrous white eyes with small black pupils bulge from his flat face.
+Gray and hairless, the monstrous being must stand thirty feet tall, heavily muscled.
+Monstrous white eyes with small black pupils bulging from his flat face.
 His wide nose with flaring nostrils almost, but not quite, distracts from his gaping mouth that contains sparkling, razor sharp teeth.

 Your father acts quickly, riding into the town, screaming and waving his sword in the air.
 “Hey you bastard!
 Look at me!
 Remember me?
 You thought you defeated me this time, didn’t you?
 But I’m alive!
 Come and get me!”